Fiscal Year 2018

 We also have a summary IRS Form 990 available.

 Our federal and Massachusetts state tax ID number is 04-2104726.

 Does the Financial Rating of a Charity Reflect its Level of Success?

 In his book Good To Great and the Social Sector, Jim Collins writes:

 "....rating charities based in part on the percentage of budget spent on management, overhead and fundraising...It's a well-intentioned idea, but reflects profound confusion between inputs and outputs. ....The confusion between inputs and outputs stems from one of the primary differences between business and the social sectors.
 In business, money is both an input (a resource for achieving greatness) and an output (a measure of greatness).
 In the social sectors, money is only an input and not a measure of greatness.
 A great organization is one that delivers superior performance and makes a distinctive impact over a long period of time.
 For a business, financial returns are a perfectly legitimate measure of performance.
 For a social sector organization, however, performance must be assessed relative to mission, not financial returns.
 In social sectors, the critical question is not 'How much money do we make per dollar of invested capital?" but "How effectively do we deliver on our mission and make a distinctive impact, relative to our resources?"

-- Charity structures differ.
-Some charities choose to lease property and equipment, creating higher current program expenses.
-Others choose to buy fixed assets, which typically results in lower program expenses because the asset is depreciated over time.
-Buying also demonstrates sound future planning and capacity building over the long term.
+Charity structures differ.
+Some charities lease property and equipment, creating higher current program expenses.
+Others purchase fixed assets, which typically results in lower program expenses as assets depreciate over time.

 Funding sources differ.
 Charities that receive much of the funding from public sources have much lower development expenses than organizations of comparable size and mission that receive much of their funding from private sources.